keu/docs/astro/cli/astro-deployment-create.md

 astro deployment create
 ```

+When you use `astro deployment create`, it creates a Deployment with a default Worker Queue that uses default worker types.

-Some Deployment configurations can be set only by using the `--deployment-file` flag to apply a Deployment file.
+Some Deployment configurations, including worker queue and worker type, can be set only by using the `--deployment-file` flag to apply a Deployment file.
 See [Manage Deployments as code](manage-deployments-as-code.md).

 ## Options